silvainfm/RE_Chatbot/README.md

 ## Overview

 This chatbot provides information and answers questions related to real estate laws in Monaco.
+* Designed to assist users in French.
+* Will bebuilt using Mistral
-* designed to assist users in French.
-The bot is built using a fine-tuned language model and is deployed through a Streamlit application for easy interaction.
+* Deployed through a Streamlit application for easy interaction.

 ### WHY?
 * A lot of foreigners move to Monaco every year.